FHS Marching Band and Color Guard

 A Parent’s Guide

-We are so excited for this new adventure for both your student and YOU!
-Your student will be receiving their own Handbook but this guide is just for you, the supportive parent!
-We hope to answer your most common questions and help you have a successful transition alongside your student!
+We are so excited for this new adventure for both you, the student and you, the parent!
+We hope to answer your most common questions and help both student and parent have a successful transition to FHS Marching Band and Color Guard!

-For parents, marching band lets you be a part of your student’s life at a time when you are feeling less and less welcome in it.
+For parents, marching band lets you be a part of your student’s life at a time when your student is learning and growing in so many important ways.
 Sharing the marching band experience with your student will give you memories that are precious.
 Through marching band, you’ll see your student grow from a cheeky adolescent to a young adult…and you’ll be extremely proud of their involvement and achievements in the program.

 Follow FHS Marching Band on Facebook (especially for last minute notifications), check out our website and share with us your email.